Estimating many properties of a quantum state via quantum reservoir processing: Introduction

-In this work we present a direct parameter estimation scheme via quantum neural networks, which overcomes the obstacles faced by randomized measurement protocols by harnessing the richness of QRP.
-In QRP, training is completely moved out of the main network to a single output layer, such that the training becomes a linear regression eliminating the possibility of producing barren plateaus or local minima.
-Such a quantum neural network retains its quantum enhanced feature space while being trainable via a fast and easy mechanism.
-Based on this efficiently trainable QRP, we establish a unified measurement protocol for direct quantum parameter estimations.
-A scheme of minimal quantum hardware comprising pair-wise connected quantum nodes is developed to estimate arbitrary parameters of a quantum state.
-As major advantages, our scheme requires single-qubit measurements, only in a single setting, and a logarithmic network size $\sim\!\ln d$ with respect to the dimension $d$ of the input state.
+In this work we present a shadow estimation scheme on the QRP platform, which overcomes the obstacles faced by randomized measurement protocols by harnessing the richness of QRP.
+While QRP serves as a quantum analog of reservoir computing, our focus in this study is limited to its role as a quantum state processing platform that extracts properties of the input quantum system.
+Therefore, the training at the output layer maintains as a straightforward approach by utilizing linear inversion.
+A scheme of minimal quantum hardware comprising pair-wise connected quantum nodes is developed to estimate many properties of a quantum state.
+We highlight that only two-node training data is required, which captures the pair-wise interacting reservoir dynamics.
+As major advantages, our scheme requires single-node measurements, only in a single setting, and a linear reservoir size $2n$ with respect to the number of constituents $n$ of the input state.
 All of these are particularly favorable for actual physical implementations.

 Furthermore, we establish rigorous performance guarantee by adopting the mindset of shadow estimation.
 According to Born's rule, one measurement of a quantum state is analogous to sampling a probability distribution once.
 Thus, learning properties of a quantum state involves measuring identical and independently distributed (i.i.d.) samples of the quantum state a certain number of times.
 To estimate $M$ observables of the state within an additive error $\epsilon$ and with constant confidence, the number of i.i.d. input samples consumed scales as $O\bigl({F}_\text{res} \ln M /\epsilon^2\bigr)$.
 The factor ${F}_\text{res}$ represents the variance upper bound of the single sample estimator, which depends solely on the observables and the reservoir dynamics, and its magnitude is comparable to that of the shadow norm.
-As a direct consequence of the pair-wise reservoir dynamics, ${F}_\text{res}$ for a $k$-local observable is the product of that for each single-qubit observable.
+As a direct consequence of the pair-wise reservoir dynamics, ${F}_\text{res}$ for a $k$-local tensor product observable is the product of that for each single-qubit observable.
 We support the theoretical results with extensive numerical simulations.